Xfone: Cellular communication

 In April 2011, Xfone won a tender by the Ministry of Communications for the establishment of a cellular network in Israel.
 In May 2011, the concession was canceled after it failed to raise the required bank guarantee and it was transferred to Golan Telecom.

 Xfone, through its new subsidiary, the 018 Marathon, won the tender for the fourth generation frequencies of the Ministry of Communications in January.
 Following the tender, the company signed a contract for the establishment of a joint cellular antenna network with the companies Cellcom and Golan Telecom through a JV company called CMG JV.
 In fact, Cellcom operates its own antenna network, while Xfone and Golan Telecom use it under the terms of the agreement between them.

 In April 2018, the company began operating as the sixth cellular operator in the Israeli market (under the "We4G" brand).

+Domestic (fixed line) telephony

-Domestic telephony in November 2007, the Ministry of Communications received a license to conduct a marketing trial for the provision of domestic telephony services over VOB-Voice Over Broadband technology.
+In November 2007, the Ministry of Communications received a license to conduct a marketing trial for the provision of domestic telephony services over VOB-Voice Over Broadband technology.

 In May 2008, Xfone began to market Internet-based telephone services using VoIP technology, under a license for a marketing trial received from the Ministry of Communications.
 On November 8, 2009, Xfone announced to its customers the termination of the trial and the cancellation of all the lines.